11 Songs Inspired by Literature

-1. The Song: “Pigs (Three Different Ones)," Pink Floyd.
+1. “Pigs (Three Different Ones)" // Pink Floyd

-The Novel: Animal Farm, George Orwell.
+The Novel: Animal Farm // George Orwell

 Pink Floyd felt so strongly about Orwell’s barnyard take on revolution that they made a mascot from the book’s dictator pigs.
-The first incarnation of the famous Pink Floyd pigs popped up in 1976 for the photoshoot for 1977’s Animals album, which is based loosely around Animal Farm themes.
+The first incarnation of the famous Pink Floyd pigs popped up in 1976 for the photo shoot for 1977’s Animals album, which is based loosely around Animal Farm themes.
 "Pigs (Three Different Ones)" is about people in society with wealth and power.

-The Novel: My Antonia, Willa Cather.
+The Novel: My Ántonia // Willa Cather

 It's somehow not surprising that Emmylou Harris is a fan of Willa Cather.
-Written from the perspective of Jim, the man who loved Cather’s title character in My Antonia, the song was actually composed several years prior to its release on the 2000 album Red Dirt Girl.
+Written from the perspective of Jim, the man who loved Cather’s title character in My Ántonia, the song was actually composed several years prior to its release on the 2000 album Red Dirt Girl.
 Harris hung on to it for a while, not sure what she wanted to do with it since she had written it from a man’s perspective.

 “One day I got the idea to make it a conversation and the song just seemed to write itself.
-Well, then I had to pick a 'leading man.'
-I had just done a show with Dave Matthews and I loved the way we sounded together.
+Well, then I had to pick a 'leading man,'" Harris said when the album was released.
+"I had just done a show with Dave Matthews and I loved the way we sounded together.
 And he did a simply beautiful job.”

-3. The Song: “Whip It,” Devo
+3. “Whip It” // Devo

-The Novel: Gravity’s Rainbow, Thomas Pynchon.
+The Novel: Gravity’s Rainbow // Thomas Pynchon

 "'Whip It,' like many Devo songs, had a long gestation, a long process.
 The lyrics were written by me as an imitation of Thomas Pynchon's parodies in his book Gravity's Rainbow.
 He had parodied limericks and poems of kind of all-American, obsessive, cult of personality ideas like Horatio Alger and 'You're #1, there's nobody else like you' kind of poems that were very funny and very clever.
 I thought, 'I'd like to do one like Thomas Pynchon,' so I wrote down 'Whip It' one night."

-The Novel: Wuthering Heights, Emily Bronte.
+The Novel: Wuthering Heights // Emily Brontë

-The Novel: The Grapes of Wrath, John Steinbeck.
+The Novel: The Grapes of Wrath // John Steinbeck

-Technically, Springsteen was inspired by John Ford’s big-screen adaptation of John Steinbeck’s Great Depression journey.
+Springsteen was inspired by John Ford’s big-screen adaptation of John Steinbeck’s Great Depression saga.
 “The Ghost of Tom Joad” is a 1990s version of The Grapes of Wrath, meant to serve as a reminder that modern times are just as difficult for some.
 Rage Against the Machine covered the song in 1997.

-The Novel: The Master and Margarita, Mikhail Bulgakov.
+The Novel: The Master and Margarita // Mikhail Bulgakov

 In 1968, Mick Jagger’s then-girlfriend, Marianne Faithfull, passed along a little book she thought he might enjoy.
 Jagger ended up writing “Sympathy for the Devil” after reading the novel, which starts when Satan, disguised as a professor, walks up and introduces himself to a pair of men discussing Jesus.

-7. The Song: “Holden Caulfield,” Guns N' Roses.
+7. “Holden Caulfield” // Guns N' Roses

-8. The Song: “Tales of Brave Ulysses,” Cream
+8. “Tales of Brave Ulysses” // Cream

 Speaking of The Odyssey, it’s no surprise that The Edge and Bono would want to pay homage to their fellow Irishman James Joyce by setting “Breathe” on June 16.
-That’s the day Leopold Bloom embarks upon throughout the pages of Joyce’s Ulysses, and it’s also the day that Joyce fans everywhere honor his work by celebrating Bloomsday.
+That’s the day Leopold Bloom embarks throughout the pages of Joyce’s Ulysses, and it’s also the day that Joyce fans everywhere honor his work by celebrating Bloomsday.

-10. The Song: “Ramble On,” Led Zeppelin
+10. “Ramble On” // Led Zeppelin

 If you’ve ever listened to the lyrics of “Ramble On,” this is not going to come as a surprise to you.
 For example: